City-of-Helsinki/helfi-hakuvahti/documentation/statistics-testing.md

             └───────────────────────────────────────────────────────────────────┘
 ```

 Every transition that changes the number of subscriptions writes exactly one counter.
-The self-loop is the one that surprises people: confirming a second channel activates nothing new, so it counts nothing.
+The self-loop writes none: confirming a second channel activates nothing new.

 | Counter | Written when | Code | How to trigger it |
 |---|---|---|---|